harveybarnhard/harveybarnhard.github.io/_pages/vo2max.md

 of end stage renal disease.
 In simple terms, a great VO<sub>2</sub> max is more associated with living a longer life than having healthy kidneys.

-This interactive figure uses my Garmin's estimate of my VO<sub>2</sub> max and extremely back-of-the-envelope calculations to estimate my life expectancy and how it changes with my training.
+This interactive figure uses Garmin's estimate of my VO<sub>2</sub> max and extremely back-of-the-envelope calculations to estimate my life expectancy and how it changes with my training.
-See the [GitHub Repository](https://github.com/harveybarnhard/vo2max_longevity) for how I pull and process data from Strava to create this chart.
+See the [GitHub Repository](https://github.com/harveybarnhard/vo2max_longevity) for how I process data from Garmin to create this chart.

 <style>
-        body {
-            font-family: Arial, sans-serif;
-        }
         .line {
             fill: none;
             stroke: steelblue;